Cheap Train Tickets to ExeterGet the cheapest fares to Exeter with our split ticket search

 "Well-heeled and comfortable, Exeter exudes evidence of its centuries-old role as the spiritual and administrative heart of Devon.”
 Lonely Planet

-Exeter is Devon’s county town and the administrative capital of Britain’s southwest peninsula.
-This historic cathedral city is known for its good blend of culture, education, retail, arts, and history.
-Today, Exeter serves as the commercial and service centre for the largely agricultural hinterland.
-The city has excellent facilities for tourists, although the tourist scene does not really dominate.
-Yet, it gets voted regularly as among the top 3 cities in the UK to live.
+Exeter is Devon’s county city and the capital of the United Kingdom's southwest peninsula.
+The historic cathedral city is known for its blend of culture, retail, arts, and history.
+Today, Exeter serves as the commercial and service centre for the mostly agricultural county.
+The city provides an excellent base for tourists.

-The central area of Exeter is fairly small and can be easily explored on foot.
-Begin your tour at the Exeter Cathedral, the city’s top attraction.
-This magnificent Gothic-style cathedral is said to possess the longest unbroken stone of roof beam in the world.
-The Powderham Castle is another historic building in Exeter that was built in 1391 and used to be the home of the Earl of Devon.
+The central area of Exeter is relatively small, and you can easily explore it on foot.
+Begin your tour at the Exeter Cathedral, the city’s top attraction; this magnificent Gothic-style cathedral has the longest unbroken stone beam in the world.
+The Powderham Castle is another historic building in Exeter, built in 1391; it used to be the Earl of Devon's home.

-Another historical building that’s worth a visit in Exeter is the Guildhall, which is said to be the oldest municipal building in the entire England that is still being used for its original purpose.
-The Historic Quayside of Exeter that includes the Custom House built in the 17th century has been recently renovated and is now the headquarters of the city’s archaeological service.
-There are also medieval churches featuring remarkable architecture and are scattered within the city centre.
-Among these are the St. Mary Arches, St. Martin’s, St. Olave’s, and St. Mary Steps.
+Another historical building worth a visit in Exeter is the Guildhall being the oldest existing municipal building in England.
+The Historic Quayside of Exeter includes the Custom House built in the 17th century that has been recently renovated and is now the headquarters of the Exeter archaeological service.
+Medieval churches featuring remarkable architecture are scattered throughout the city centre.
+Among these are St. Mary Arches, St. Martin’s, St. Olave’s, and St. Mary Steps.

-Other famous attractions in the city are the Parliament Street, said to be the world’s narrowest street, the Royal Albert Memorial Museum, the St. Nicholas Priory, and the Rougemont Castle.
+Other famous attractions in Exeter include Parliament Street, the world’s narrowest street, the Royal Albert Memorial Museum, St. Nicholas Priory, and the Rougemont Castle.

 Main stations in Exeter